davidolrik/sublime-rsync-ssh/README.md

 This plugin will let you sync your project folders to one or more remote servers using rsync and ssh.

+## Terminology

+- A `remote` is a local project folder configured for sync.
+- A `destination` is a path on specific server as a specific user.
+- A `remote` can have one or more `destinations`

 ## Features

 - Edit locally, work remotely
 - Upload one or more project folders to one or more remote servers.
+- Each project folder can have multiple remotes, and each remote can have multiple destinations
+- Sync whole project or just a single remote or destination
 - Single file save only syncs the file being saved.
 - Auto generate initial rsync-ssh configuration for all folders in a project.
 - Exclude files, either for the whole project, a single fold or just a single remote.